Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Method: Physics-Guided Tiny-Mamba Transformer

 \subsection{Architectural Overview}

-\textbf{Stem + two sequence branches.} A depthwise--separable 1-D convolutional stem extracts localized micro-transients; a Tiny--Mamba state-space branch models near-linear long-horizon dynamics; and a lightweight local-window Transformer encodes cross-channel coupling.
-Their outputs are fused to produce association--discrepancy evidence $e_t$ and a calibrated score $s_t$ (Fig.~\ref{fig:method_overview}); the score is then mapped to streaming alarms by the EVT-based decision layer with hysteresis in Sec.~\ref{sec:decision}.
+\textbf{Stem + two sequence branches.} A depthwise-separable 1D convolutional stem extracts localized micro-transients; a Tiny-Mamba state-space branch models stable long-horizon dynamics using selective/structured SSMs~\cite{Gu2023Mamba,Dao2024SSD,Gu2022S4}; and a lightweight local-window Transformer captures cross-channel couplings~\cite{Vaswani2017Attention}.
+Their outputs are fused to produce association-discrepancy evidence $e_t$ and a calibrated score $s_t$ (Fig.~\ref{fig:method_overview}).
+The score is then mapped to streaming alarms by the EVT-based decision layer with hysteresis (Sec.~\ref{sec:decision}).